Consistency of Bayesian nonparametric inference for discretely observed jump diffusions: Abstract

 \section{Abstract}

-We introduce verifiable criteria for weak posterior consistency of Bayesian nonparametric inference for jump diffusions with unit diffusion coefficient in arbitrary dimension.
+We introduce verifiable criteria for weak posterior consistency of Bayesian nonparametric inference for jump diffusions with unit diffusion coefficient and uniformly Lipschitz drift and jump coefficients in arbitrary dimension.
 The criteria are expressed in terms of coefficients of the SDEs describing the process, and do not depend on intractable quantities such as transition densities.
-In particular, we are able to show that posterior consistency can be verified under Gaussian and Dirichlet mixture model priors.
-Previous methods of proof have failed for these families due to restrictive regularity assumptions on drift functions, which we are able to circumvent using coupling.
+We also show that priors built from discrete nets, wavelet expansions, and Dirichlet mixture models satisfy our conditions.
+This generalises known results by incorporating jumps into previous work on unit diffusions with uniformly Lipschitz drift coefficients.